Kara: Secret Love Review [Lilac]

 Of all the five stories, Lilac piqued my curiosity the most.
-I don’t mean that it was my favorite Kara series; I simply mean that it was the drama that had me asking the most questions.
+It wasn’t my favorite Kara series by any measure.
+It simply means that it was the drama that had me asking the most questions.
 I am all for a good drama that creates a lot of great questions as long as it delivers with solid answers.
 In this retrospect, I think Lilac did a nice job wrapping up the biggest questions by series end.

 Click the link below to read my review.